kandarpa02/Nami/benchmarks/result1_resnet50.md

-# Elevating Neural Networks with Nami: Comparative Evaluation on ResNet50 and CIFAR-100
+# Nami vs Other Functions: Comparative Evaluation on ResNet50 and CIFAR-100

 ## Executive Summary